ZTiKnl/sara/README.md

 Different voices (male and female) are now possible, soon there will be an option to select, as well as a way to display a list of voices for each language!

 **Vision works**
-It does as of yet is take a picture every 15 seconds using a USB webcam
+All it does is take a picture every 30 minutes using a USB webcam
 Pi camera not supported yet, will be supported later
 There are object/face detection functions, as well as some other functions (age/expression/gender labeling)  but NONE of these functions are connected to the webcam source image yet!
 There are NO object/face recognition functions at this moment, but this will be added soon

 Sara ignores the following words at sentence start:
 ```